 Best Rates For Senior Drivers

-If you’re looking for low cost auto insurance for a senior driver in Louisiana, try getting quotes from Geico and Allstate.
+If you’re looking for low cost auto insurance for a senior driver in Louisiana, try getting quotes from Allstate.
 The driver in our test commuted 4,000 miles per year and was 65 years old.

 A 29-year-old motorist was used in the “DWI” and “No Accidents” parts of our study.
 We averaged the monthly rates of males and females who drove a 2014 Toyota Corolla for 12,000 miles per year, though our senior driver commuted only 4,000 miles annually.
 Data from five zip codes in Louisiana were used in our study.
 With the exception of the “teen driver” category, the liability coverage limits were 50/100/25 and uninsured motorist coverage limits were 50/100/25.